fireship-io/fireship.io/content/courses/javascript/interview-graphs.md

 ## Depth-first Search (DFS)

-Depth-first Search (DFS) will go as far into the graph as possible until it reaches a node without any children, at which point it backtracks and continues the process.
+Depth-first Search (DFS) will go as deep into the graph as possible until it reaches a node without any children, at which point it backtracks and continues the process.
 The algorithm can be implemented with a recursive function that keeps track of previously visited nodes.
-If a node has not been visited, we call the function recursively.
+If a node has not been visited, we recursively call the function.

 {{< file "js" "graph.js" >}}
 ```javascript